 What is the Hippie Trail?

 In 1968 the number travelling the trail increased dramatically as people wanted to travel to India (The Mystic East) .
-People would even travel across the Atlantic from Canada and America to join the trail.
+People would even travel across the Atlantic from Canada and America to join in.
 It looks as though westerners from all continents wanted to be represented.
+Andy why not!
 Not all of the travellers were hippies, some were just people keen to explore the route to the East.

 For many the lure of the hippie trail was the romance of the road & breaking away from the norm of their day to day lives.
 I think it is safe to say that very few people remained the same on their return.
-There were so many different cultures and sights to see, this trip defined peoples lives, opened their eyes to a new way of thinking and changed who they were forever!
+There were so many different cultures and sights to see.

 Hippie Trail Route

 This trip defined people’s lives and opened their eyes to a new way of thinking.
 It was a once in a lifetime experience and changed who they were forever!

 It is said that the trail essentially started in Istanbul as this is the place where the European countries converged.

 Depending on the time of year there were several popular routes that were taken.
 In the summer many people would end their trail n the Mountains of Nepal where the natives were incredibly friendly They still are to this day.
 Not to mention that fact that the place and culture is incredible!
 In the winter months the trails that took you into beaches in Goa were most popular as was the warmth of Bangkok.